altocodenl/tagaway/readme.md

 To understand why we're sharing the source code of a commercial product, please read [our manifesto](http://federicopereiro.com/manifesto).
 If that's too long to read, in a nutshell: we want to share our code so that others can learn from it and contribute to us.
 Sharing is the way to progress.

+All non-code documents related to the project are published in this [open folder](https://drive.google.com/drive/u/1/folders/11UPZHrHUT_ce2baN9s0K-CtfXYQOewG3).

 ## Status

 The application is currently under development and has not been launched yet.
 We estimate to have an alpha by the end of 2019.